 How to Get to Venice From Rome

-We’ll be the first to say it, going from Rome to Venice is not a short trip by any means.
-To make the trip by car, you would need to devote nearly 6 hours in each direction.
-But if you did that, you wouldn’t have any time to explore the city.
-And for that reason, the only real possibility for a day trip from Rome to Venice is by train.
+We’ll be the first to say it: going from Rome to Venice is not a short trip.
+To make the trip by car, you must devote nearly 6 hours in each direction.
+But if you did that, you wouldn’t have time to explore the city.
+Therefore, the only real possibility of a day trip from Rome to Venice is by train.

 Getting from Rome to Venice via train will still take around 4 to 4 ½ hours each way, so it’s something that you’ll only be doing if the train ride itself is part of your day trip.
-And with how gorgeous the Italian countryside is, it isn’t a bad idea to include the train ride!
+And with how gorgeous the Italian countryside is, including the train ride, it isn’t a bad idea!
 From Rome, you’ll first head to the train station in Bologna, which will take a bit over two hours.
-From Bologna, you’ll be able to go straight to Venice, another 2-hour trip.
+From Bologna, you can go straight to Venice, which is another 2-hour trip.

 Once there, you’ll have roughly 4-5 hours to explore and hang out before hopping back on the train to Rome.
 So make the most of it and enjoy!